rkirkbride13/smart-pear/README.md

 ### OAuth 2.0 Credentials

 For security reasons I have not included my OAuth 2.0 credentials in this package.
 Before running this script, the user will need to setup their own OAuth 2.0 Client ID on Google Cloud (see [help page](https://support.google.com/googleapi/answer/6158849?hl=en) if needed).
+Then these credentials can be downloaded and saved locally.
+Ensure that any file paths are updated according to the users needs.

 ### To run this code locally: